-To have the typical “doodle look, you will need to clip the coat three or four times a year.
+To show-case the typical “doodle look, many families will visit the dog groomer every 6 weeks.
+At a minimum, you will need to clip the coat three or four times a year.
 Think about timing the clips in Autumn and Spring, Summer and Winter.
 You can keep the coat a little longer in the Winter and shorter in the Summer.

-We clip our Burrinjuck Labradoodles ourselves and it is not too difficult if you lower your standards and don’t mind the ‘shorn sheep’ look.
-The good news is it does grow back.
+If you don’t mind lowering your standards for a while until you master the art of Dog Grooming, home grooming is a great alternative.
+It is definitely a more affordable option.
+In a short amount of time, the hair grows back and covers over an uneven cut or a shaven appearance .
 We use a size 4 or 5 blade for most of the coat and use a size 10 blade for the really difficult areas that matt, such as behind and under the ears, under the armpit and on the belly.
-We also use a 10′ blade over and between the paws.

 Line brushing can be used as an intensive solution to deal with knots and mats.
 Below is a link to a video tutorial on line brushing.
 Line Brushing Tutorial.

 The benefits of regular brushing include: